STAT545-UBC-hw-2018-19/hw04-ErnestL91/hw-04_gapminder.md

     pdata <- read_csv("player_data.csv", skip = 0) # read player data, don't skip any rows
     tdata <- read_csv("team_data.csv", skip = 0) # read team data, don't skip any rows

-we loaded the tidyverse package earlier, the tidyverse package contains **dplyr** which provides the join functions we will be using.
+We loaded the tidyverse package earlier, the tidyverse package contains **dplyr** which provides the join functions we will be using.
 The **readr** package allows us to use the *read\_csv()* function to upload the csv into our R-Studio environment.